Diomedes Díaz: Participation in "Festival de la Leyenda Vallenata" (1975)

 In 1975, Diomedes participated in the contest "King of unreleased song" of the vallenato legend festival occupying third place with his song "Hijo agradecido".
 The concourse was won by Julio Oñate Martínez with the theme "La Profecía".
-This festival took place between April 26 to 30.
+This festival took place between 26 and 30 April.

 According to his friend Jaime Hinojosa Daza, Diomedes was going through financial difficulties and sold a bundle of lemons in the Valledupar market to buy a cassette and with a borrowed recorder he composed the song.
 The cassette was presented to the organizers of the contest, then he left to Carrizal because he did not have money to stay in Valledupar, so he heard the results of the competition through Radio Guatapurí, so he knew that they gave him third place.
 The next morning he went to Valledupar to claim the award.
 His then-girlfriend "la Negra" Sarmiento kept the trophy they gave him as a prize, which she still keeps.

 The same year, Jorge Oñate and Colacho Mendoza recorded Diomedes' composition called "Razón profunda" on the album "Únicos".

 In the "Rey Vallenato Professional Accordion" category, the accordion player Nafer Durán was the winner, who contacted Diomedes, through the then artistic director of Codiscos Emilio Oviedo, to make a recording together.